AleksRoos/GenePointer/README.md

         - No. of samples with the k-mer
         - names of samples containing k-mer

+DEPRECATED
 - ##### ref_genome_kmer_locs.txt
     - Created by GenomeTester4 when indexing the reference genome.
     - Contains all k-mers (and k-mers with 1 mismatch) in the reference genome with their respective locations.
+DEPRECATED
 - ##### pheno_kmers_ref_genome.txt
     - Created when matching significant k-mers (filtered_kmers_and_coeffs.txt) to reference genome k-mers.
     - Contains all k-mers that the reference genome has in common with the significant k-mer list.
+DEPRECATED
 - ##### genes.csv, intergenic.csv
     - Created after locating all kmers on the reference genome and identifying the genes or intergenic regions they belong to. put into unidentified.txt if not anywhere on reference genome.

     - genes.csv Columns: k-mer, element class, element start, k-mer location, element end, element annotation
     - intergenic.csv Columns: k-mer, element class, element start, k-mer location, element end

-- ##### alignments.csv, no_alignments,csv
+- ##### Aligned_kmer_results.csv, Un_aligned_kmer_results.csv
     - Created by find_genes2.py and contains the results of aligning all the extended k-mers to the reference genome.

     - alignments.csv columns: kmer_id, coefficient of k-mer in output ML model, genome id, reference genome id, extended k-mer middle base position, sequence, strand, gene annotations
     - no_alignments.csv columns: kmer_id, coefficient of k-mer in output ML model, genome id, reference genome id, extended k-mer middle base position, sequence, strand(+,-)

-- ##### gene_summary_align.csv, unaligned_summary.csv
+- ##### Summary_aligned_kmers.csv, Summary_unalgined_kmers.csv
     - Created after analysing k-mers using alignment to the reference genome in find_genes2.py

-    - gene_summary_align.csv columns: Gene (total number of genes found), Minimum of k-mer p-values, Signif. kmer prevalence (Tot/Res/Sus), Num of Unique k-mers (total k-mers aligned), Gene prevalence in genomes (Tot/Res/Sus), Unique k-mers in gene, Signif. k-mer location, Genomes with gene.
+    - Summary_aligned_kmers.csv columns: Gene (total number of genes found), Minimum of k-mer p-values, Signif. kmer prevalence (Tot/Res/Sus), Num of Unique k-mers (total k-mers aligned), Gene prevalence in genomes (Tot/Res/Sus), Unique k-mers in gene, Signif. k-mer location, Genomes with gene.
-    - unaligned_summary.csv columns: K-mer, k-mer P-value, k-mer Prevalence, Extended k-mer Sequence
+    - Summary_unalgined_kmers.csv columns: K-mer, k-mer P-value, k-mer Prevalence, Extended k-mer Sequence

+DEPRECATED
 - ##### gene_summary_noalign.csv, intergenic_summary.csv
     - Created after placing k-mers using direct mapping in the find_genes.py script.